-You’re there to to explain concepts, and inspire – not to read your laundry list.
+You’re there to explain concepts, and inspire – not to read your laundry list.

 Other rules I follow include:

-And make no mistake, you can make good or bad slides using any color scheme.
+Make no mistake: you can make good or bad slides using any color scheme.

 …or your slides in general.
 My slides are supposed to support my talk, not carry it.
 Which means that listening to my talk without seeing my slides (you’d be surprised how many visually impaired programmers there are!) is useful but on the other hand looking at my slides alone won’t tell you anything.